Piotr1215/upbound-docs/content/providers/azure/_index.md

 The provider requires credentials to create and manage Azure resources.

 ### Install the Azure command-line
 Generating an [authentication file](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authorization#use-file-based-authentication) requires the Azure command-line.
-[Download and install the Azure command-line](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) from Microsoft.
+Follow the documentation from Microsoft to [Download and install the Azure command-line](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ### Create an Azure service principal
-Follow the Azure documentation to find your Subscription ID from the [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id).
+Follow the Azure documentation to [find your Subscription ID](https://docs.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id) from the Azure Portal.

-Using the Subscription ID create a service principal and authentication file.
+Using the Azure command-line and provide your Subscription ID create a service principal and authentication file.

 ```
 az ad sp create-for-rbac --sdk-auth --role Owner --scopes /subscriptions/<Subscription ID>